telerik/xaml-docs/controls/radmulticolumncombobox/features/search-as-you-type.md

 In order to modify the search behavior, you can benefit from the following three search operators:

-* __+__: The items that will pass the filtering operation will have to contain both the value before the operator and the one after it.
+* __+__&mdash;The items that will pass the filtering operation will have to contain both the value before the operator and the one after it.

     __Using the `+` search operatior__

     ![RadMultiColumnComboBox with plus search operator](images/radmulticolumncombobox-search-as-you-type-1.png)

-* __-__: All items that will pass the filtering operation will have to contain the value before the operator, but not the one after it.
+* __-__&mdash;All items that will pass the filtering operation will have to contain the value before the operator, but not the one after it.

     __Using the `-` search operatior__

     ![RadMultiColumnComboBox with minus search operator](images/radmulticolumncombobox-search-as-you-type-2.png)

-* __""__: When a word or a phrase is put in quotes, the filtered objects will contain only the exact same value.
+* __""__&mdash;When a word or a phrase is put in quotes, the filtered objects will contain only the exact same value.

     __Using the `""` search operator__